oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/creatingmodel/images/creatingmodel.md

 ## Recap and Introduction

+## The Notebook

+Everything that we're going to talk about, you can find in two files:
+1. (Optional) If you're using your own data (generating it by following the workshop), and you have [all the prerequisites](../../intro/intro.md) installed, you can check out [this notebook](../../../../notebooks/hol1_online_analysis.ipynb) that connects directly to the Autonomous DB through Instant Client and the database's wallet and creates a model from scratch.
+2. (Recommended) If you're using the data found in the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results): [access this notebook](../../../../notebooks/hol1_offline_analysis.ipynb)
+    > For more advanced users, you always have the possibility to download the dataset directly from Kaggle using [Kaggle's API](https://github.com/Kaggle/kaggle-api), and running:
+    ```bash
+    kaggle datasets download jasperan/league-of-legends-1v1-matchups-results
+    ```
 ## The Data Structure

 From the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results), we see an example of the data structure we're going to use to build our model: